samuel-pratt/bc-ferries-api/README.md

 ### V1

-This API uses the following route codes used by BC Ferries:
+The old version of this API uses the following route codes used by BC Ferries:

 - "TSA" -> Tsawwassen
 - "SWB" -> Swartz Bay